norvig/paip-lisp/docs/chapter19.md

 Let's first consider the relevant data structures.
 We need to add a component for the semantics to both the rule and tree structures.
 Once we've done that, it is clear that trees are nothing more than instances of rules, so their definitions should reflect that.
-Thus, I use an : incl ude defstruct to define trees, and I specify no copier function, because copy-tree is already a Common Lisp function, and I don't want to redefine it.
+Thus, I use an `:include` defstruct to define trees, and I specify no copier function, because copy-tree is already a Common Lisp function, and I don't want to redefine it.
 To maintain consistency with the old new-tree function (and to avoid having to put in all those keywords) I define the constructor new-tree.
 This option to `defstruct makes (new-tree a b c)` equivalent to `(make-tree :lhs a :sem b :rhs c)`.